Vicen-te/tiny-nn/README.md

 # Tiny-NN — Fully Connected Neural Networks in C++20 + CUDA 12.8

-Tiny-NN implements fully connected neural networks with CPU and CUDA support.
-It provides:
+Tiny-NN is a high-performance implementation of fully connected neural networks supporting both CPU and GPU execution.
+It's designed for easy experimentation and benchmarking, featuring:
 - CPU execution (parallelized)
 - CUDA execution with memory reuse (weights and biases uploaded only once per layer)
 - Training with backpropagation and SGD
 - Model serialization using [`json.hpp`](https://github.com/nlohmann/json) (MIT licensed) included in the repository
+- Simple MNIST dataset integration and ASCII preview

 ## Requirements
-- C++20 compiler
+- C++20 compatible compiler
-- CUDA 12.8 installed (for GPU support)
+- CUDA 12.8 (for GPU support)
 - CMake >= 3.24
 - Python 3.12 (optional, for dataset download and preview)